abhiTronix/vidgear/README.md

    <p><i>VidGear is free and open source and will always remain so. :heart:</i></p>
 </div>

 It is something I am doing with my own free time.
-BUT - so much more needs to be done, and I need your help to do this.
-For just the price of a cup of coffee, you can make a difference :heartpulse:
+But so much more needs to be done, and I need your help to do this.
+For just the price of a cup of coffee, you can make a difference :slightly_smiling_face:

 <a href='https://ko-fi.com/W7W8WTYO' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>